nspool/RoboNeko/README.md

 ![Screenshot](logo.png?raw=true "Screenshot showing a happy Robit")

 The classic Neko applet for X11, now with more robot!
 Written in C++ with SDL2.

+Developed to learn and demonstrate cross-platform development with CMake.

 Due to limitations with SDL the robot is confined to the window.

 ## Build Instructions

+### macOS

+Make sure the SDL2.framework is installed in /Library/Frameworks/.

+[TODO]

+### Linux

-The only dependency is SDL2.
-To build with CMake:
+The build with CMake:

     cd RoboNeko
     mkdir build